Malik Johnson (basketball)

-Malik Johnson (born January 25, 1997) is an American professional basketball player for Juventus Utena of the Lithuanian Basketball League (LKL).
+Malik Johnson (born January 25, 1997) is an American professional basketball player who recently played for Juventus Utena of the Lithuanian Basketball League (LKL).
 He played college basketball for the Canisius Golden Griffins before playing professionally.

 College career

 Malik Johnson played four years of college basketball at Canisius University.

 Professional career

 Vevey Riviera Basket (2021–2023)

 On September 19, 2021, Johnson signed for Vevey Riviera of the Swiss Basketball League.

 Brose Bamberg (2023–2024)

 On June 28, 2023, Johnson signed for Brose Bamberg of the Basketball Bundesliga.
 In the 2023–24 BBL season, he averaged 7.9 points and 4.9 assists per game.